 Rob Justus reminds children about good sportsmanship and the qualities that make for a true champion in his visually exhilarating story.
 Kids will be all in with the couch-potato twist in which a child physically drags his dad—who holds on for dear life—from his leisurely pursuits.

-Images of this noodle-thin dad in his flashy robe going up against some real heavy-weights will have kids giggling, and his over-the-top self-celebrations will elicit plenty of laughs (and probably copycats too.)
+Images of this noodle-thin dad in his flashy robe going up against some real heavyweights will have kids giggling, and his over-the-top celebrations will elicit plenty of laughs.
 But Justus doesn’t let this behavior go without showing its effects on the other wrestlers—and ultimately on Dad too.
-As Kid Coach and his dad try to mend fences, kids will see that gifts and token gestures aren’t as meaningful as a straightforward apology.
-The loving relationship between the boy and his dad is a highlight of the story, and will have readers—kids and adults—engaging in some rough and tumble and plenty of snuggles.
+As Kid Coach and his dad try to mend fences with the other competitors, kids will see that gifts and token gestures aren’t as meaningful as a straightforward apology.
+The loving relationship between the boy and his dad is a highlight of the story, and will have readers—kids and adults—engaging in some rough-and-tumble play and plenty of snuggles.

-For rough-and-tumble fun story times—especially for dads and kids—with an inspirational life lesson, Kid Coach would be an often-asked-for addition to home, school, and public library collections.
+For rambunctious story times with an inspirational life lesson, Kid Coach will be an often-asked-for addition to home, school, and public library collections.